Putin Admits He Gave NATO Opportunity to Expand

 Meeting in Madrid on Wednesday, NATO leaders said Russia "is the most significant and direct threat to allies' security and to peace and stability in the Euro-Atlantic area."

-The quote came as NATO welcomed Sweden and Finland as invitees to join the alliance, and U.S. President Joe Biden announced new deployments of U.S. troops, ships and planes.
+The quote came as NATO welcomed Sweden and Finland as invitees to join the alliance, and President Joe Biden announced new deployments of U.S. troops, ships, and planes.

 Biden boasted that the U.S. move was exactly what Putin "didn't want" — and Moscow, facing fierce resistance from Ukrainian forces equipped with Western arms, reacted with predictable fury.